IDMNYU/audiolab/docs/synths.md

 *Notes:*

 - The internal / external clock switch *6* changes the behavior of jack *5* from an input to an output.
-When the Digital Noise is using its internal oscillator clock, a time-varying random pulse train is *output* from the jack; when the external clock is selected, the jack serves as the clock *input* for the module - each pulse sent into this jack will cause a single random value to be output jacks *1* through *4*.
+When the Digital Noise is using its internal oscillator clock, a pulse train at the frequencyset by *7* and *8* is *output* from the jack; when the external clock is selected, the jack serves as the clock *input* for the module - each pulse sent into this jack will cause a single random value to be output jacks *1* through *4*.
 - The two random gate outputs (*3* and *4*) are taps of the exclusive OR gates used in generating the digital noise, and can be used as two independent clock-synchronized gate signals or pulse trains.
+For any given clock cycle, each gate output has approximately a 50% likelihood of changing state (going from "low" to "high" or vice versa).

 #### Pulse Divider